Androgen insensitivity syndrome (AIS) is a rare condition that affects the development of a child's genitals and reproductive organs.

 Someone with AIS may benefit from psychological support, and in some cases may have treatment to alter the appearance of their genitals.

 Most people born with the condition are unable to have children, but they'll otherwise be perfectly healthy and able to lead a normal life.

 AIS is caused by a genetic fault that's usually passed on to a child by their mother.

-This means the penis doesn't form or is underdeveloped.
-The child's genitals may appear female, or between male and female, but they don't have a womb or ovaries and have fully or partially undescended testicles ↗.
+The penis doesn't form or is underdeveloped, which means the child's genitals may appear female, or between male and female.
+However, they don't have a womb or ovaries and have fully or partially undescended testicles ↗.

-Women who carry the genetic fault won't have AIS themselves, but there's a one in four chance each child they have will be born with the condition.
+Women who carry the genetic fault won't have AIS themselves, but there's a 1 in 4 chance each child they have will be born with the condition.

 Read more about the causes of AIS ↗.

 Types of AIS

 There are 2 main types of AIS, which are determined by how much the body is able to use testosterone.
 These are: